gkaf89/NCC-Trainings/docs/openacc/exercise-1.md

         default( none | present )
         ```

-#### <u>Compilers</u>
+#### <u>Compilers Supporting OpenACC Programming Model</u>

-The following compilers would support the [OpenACC programming model](https://www.openacc.org/tools).
+The following compilers provide support for the [OpenACC programming model](https://www.openacc.org/tools), which facilitates the development of parallel applications across various architectures:

- - [GNU](https://gcc.gnu.org/) - It is an open source and can be used for Nvidia and AMD CPUs
+- **[GNU Compiler Collection (GCC)](https://gcc.gnu.org/)**: This is an open-source compiler that supports both Nvidia and AMD CPUs, making it a versatile choice for developers looking to implement OpenACC.
- - [Nvidia HPC SDK](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compiler.html#gs.zd201n) - It is from Nvidia, and works very well for Nvidia GPUs
+- **[Nvidia HPC SDK](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compiler.html#gs.zd201n)**: Developed by Nvidia, this compiler is specifically optimized for Nvidia GPUs.
+It offers robust support for the OpenACC programming model, enabling efficient utilization of GPU resources.
- - [HPE](https://buy.hpe.com/us/en/software/high-performance-computing-software/high-performance-computing-software/high-performance-computing-software/hpe-cray-programming-environment/p/1012707351) - Presently it supports the FORTRAN (not C/C++)
+- **[HPE Compiler](https://buy.hpe.com/us/en/software/high-performance-computing-software/high-performance-computing-software/high-performance-computing-software/hpe-cray-programming-environment/p/1012707351)**: Currently, this compiler supports FORTRAN but does not have support for C/C++.
+It is designed for high-performance computing applications and works well with the OpenACC model.

 !!!
 Info "Examples (GNU, Nvidia HPC SDK and HPE): Compilation"